 Students who are not retained for the Ph.D. may still receive a master's degree in psychology, provided they meet criteria for one.
-See here: https://grad.wisc.edu/current-students/masters-guide/#what-you-need-to-do faculty will consider students' progress on milestones (First Year Project, Preliminary Exams, Dissertation Proposal), research, and other area group and department requirements.
-Students can enter a state of unsatisfactory progress in any of these areas at any time.
-Students who are determined to be making unsatisfactory progress will receive a letter from their area group chair and the Associate Chair for Graduate Studies outlining concerns raised by faculty, with information about how (and by when) students must address the concerns.
-Once the concerns are addressed, the student will enter a state of satisfactory progress.
+See here: https://grad.wisc.edu/current-students/masters-guide/#what-you-need-to-do

 Satisfactory Progress: Years 1, 3, and beyond